sfgower/String2Log/README.md

 The tests should how to use this data structure that I named SemiPerfect, because the data structure acts somewhat like a perfect hash, but it - unlike a perfect hash - is dynamic in nature.

+Note that one of my repos here has clustering algorithm that clusters long values.
+So one could first convert some collection of strings to a collection of long values, then feed those longs to that clustering algorithm.
+Once the results come back, each cluster comprising longs can be converted back to a cluster of strings.
+So that this is example how it can be convenient to convert strings into longs sometimes.

 The savvy reader may wonder this code was not paired with some backing store where the strings could be stored and fetched?
 This simply wasn't something I needed at the time, so I never got around to doing this;
 however, it wouldn't be too hard to pair this code with backing store - be it BerkeleyDB, Cassandra or Avro or something else - such that all the pairings of string and long number would be stored somewhere, such that given, a long value, one could retrieve the original string from the backing store.

+Other savvy readers might wonder if this algorith can scale out bit data style?!
+The answer is yes.
+The data structures would be easily sharded across multiple nodes, so that each string would be associated with a node number and a long value.

+Admittedly, my scale out approach does not address scaling a set of worker nodes up and down.
+Eventually, if I ever create a big data version of this, I will consider how to handle elastic capacity.